pblcbr/rogues/docs/openai-setup.md

 1. Go to [API Keys](https://platform.openai.com/api-keys)
 2. Click **"Create new secret key"**
-3. Give it a name (e.g., "Rogues Development")
+3. Give it a name (e.g., "tacmind Development")
 4. Copy the key immediately (it will only be shown once)
 5. Save it securely